Makram05/banking/README.md

-Banking Spring Boot REST API
+<b>Banking Spring Boot REST API<b><br>
 This project is a simple Banking System REST API built using Spring Boot.
 It provides a set of endpoints to manage user accounts, including functionality to create accounts, retrieve account details, deposit and withdraw money, and delete accounts.

 Features:
-Create an Account: Allows users to create a new account by providing their name and initial balance.
+1.Create an Account: Allows users to create a new account by providing their name and initial balance.<br>
-Get Account Details by ID: Retrieve the details of a specific account by providing the account ID.
+2. Get Account Details by ID: Retrieve the details of a specific account by providing the account ID.<br>
-Get All Account Details: Fetch a list of all accounts in the system.
+3.Get All Account Details: Fetch a list of all accounts in the system.<br>
-Deposit Money: Deposit funds into an account, which updates the account balance accordingly.
+4.Deposit Money: Deposit funds into an account, which updates the account balance accordingly.<br>
-Withdraw Money: Withdraw funds from an account, with balance deduction and sufficient funds check.
+5.Withdraw Money: Withdraw funds from an account, with balance deduction and sufficient funds check.<br>
-Delete Account: Delete an account by its ID from the system.
+6.Delete Account: Delete an account by its ID from the system.<br>

 API Endpoints:
 POST /accounts: Create a new account.